kestra-io/docs/blogs/2022-02-01-kestra-opensource.md

 ---
 title: "Introducing Kestra first public release :tada:"
-description: Today, our team is proud to announce a first public release of Kestra—an open-source platform to orchestrate and schedule any kind of workflow at scale.
+description: Today, our team is proud to announce a first public release of Kestra — an open-source platform to orchestrate and schedule any kind of workflow at scale.
-date: 2022-01-10
+date: 2022-02-01T10:00:00
 layout: BlogsPost
 author:
   name: Ludovic Dehon
   image: "ldehon"
   twitter: "@tchiotludo"
+image: /blogs/2022-02-01-kestra-opensource.jpg
 ---

 Today, our team is proud to announce a first public release of Kestra, an open-source platform to orchestrate & schedule any kinds of workflow at scale.